 The precise fate of paper deposited in a landfill site is unknown.
-Paper may decompose entirely in a short space of time or it may remain intact for long periods.
-This depends on a variety of factors such as temperature, pH, the presence of bacteria and nutrients, the composition of the waste and the form of the paper-shredded paper is much more likely to decompose than is a whole telephone book.
+Paper may decompose entirely in a short space of time or it may remain intact for long periods.9 This depends on a variety of factors such as temperature, pH, the presence of bacteria and nutrients, the composition of the waste and the form of the paper-shredded paper is much more likely to decompose than is a whole telephone book.
 To account for this variability, two scenarios were used to calculate emissions associated with the disposal of paper bags (both adjustment for 40% of the recovered methane noted above).
-The first scenario is a worst-case scenario that follows the basic decomposition reaction for cellulose and the second scenario is one that estimates carbon sequestration for paper in MSW landfills.
+The first scenario is a worst-case scenario that follows the basic decomposition for paper in MSW landfills.